Google

 Apr.2020 — Aug.2020

-Collov provides affordable interior design services and makes a profit from selling the furniture provided in the design proposal.
+Collov provides affordable interior design services, generating revenue through the sale of furniture featured in each design proposal.

 DISCOVERY